Who we are and what we do

 Hacks/Hackers has grown a global community of over 6,000+ journalists, technologists, designers, academics, researchers and civic leaders.

-Our Funders and Partners:
+Our funders and partners:

 • Collaborations with major institutions including the World Economic Forum, Wikimedia Foundation, Google, Mozilla, Meta, Brown Institute for Media Innovation at Columbia University, JournalismAI at the London School of Economics, UC Berkeley Graduate School of Journalism, Hugging Face, Online News Association and others.